 Any restrictions or limitations on human rights have to be prescribed by law, proportionate, timely, and regularly assessed.
 Ombuds institutions underlined that the national authorities must communicate the reasons for restrictions in a clear and unambiguous way.

 The stricter anti-Covid-19 measures are, the stricter the oversight of their implementation should be.
 Contributing to the accountability of those in charge remains the cornerstone of ombuds institutions’ work, both in normal and extraordinary circumstances.
 At the moment COVID-19 is still raging across the globe, but eventually it will be contained.
 In the process of returning to normalcy, ombuds institutions will play a crucial role in holding governments to account to ensure that the expanded role of security forces is reduced and they return to their regular, legally-mandated activities.

 12ICOAF Preparatory Meeting

 Lessons learned and good practices identified by the participants at 12ICOAF are presented in the Conference Statement available at 12icoaf.org.
-DCAF will prepare a publication presenting the key findings of the COVID-19 survey is available on our website: "Impact of COVID-19 on Armed Forces", "Impact of COVID-19 on Ombuds Institutions for the Armed Forces"
+A briefing note presenting the key results from the COVID-19 survey is available on our website: "Impact of COVID-19 on Armed Forces", "Impact of COVID-19 on Ombuds Institutions for the Armed Forces"

 The 12th ICOAF conference was possible thanks to the generous support of the German Federal Foreign Office.